 Please note: Participants coming from an inpatient stay where they maintained abstinence from all drugs and alcohol will not be considered for opioid replacement therapy.
 We feel that individuals with fewer dependencies are more likely to remain drug free and learn how to function without drugs and alcohol.

-For those currently using suboxone or other opiates, our board certified addiction medicine physician will work with you to find the best alternative.
+For those currently using opiates, a board certified addiction medicine physician may work with you to find the best alternative.

-We currently have a psychopharmacology team available for those needing psychiatric assistance; you can learn more about that here.
+We currently have a clinical staff available for those needing mental health treatment; you can learn more about clinicians that are available at The Resource Group website.